 Defining Gene Regulatory Mechanisms

-Paul A. Wade, Ph.D.
+- Paul Wade, Ph.D.

-Deputy Chief, Epigenetics & Stem Cell Biology Laboratory and Principal Investigator
+Acting Chief, Epigenetics & Stem Cell Biology Laboratory and Principal Investigator;

 Major areas of research:

-- Microarray based analysis of transcriptional targets of Mi-2/NuRD complex
+- Structure/function analysis of Mi-2/NuRD complex

 - Characterization of the influence of local chromatin features and chromatin remodeling/modification on pioneer transcription factors